The extensor carpi radialis brevis can contribute to pain at the back of your wrist, also called the dorsum of the hand.

 During these motions, palpate your forearm and try to feel the muscle that is contracting.

-Differentiating it from the extensor carp. rad. longus might be tricky for you and is actually not needed.
+Differentiating it from the extensor carpi radialis longus might be tricky and is not necessary.
 This is because the brevis seldom gets strained without an involvement of the longus and your other wrist extensors.

 That means, if you massage partly the „wrong muscle“, it won’t do you any harm but good.